The Beauty of Slow Healing

 A soul.

-So if it’s taking time, it may be because your healing is thorough.
+So if your healing is taking time, it may not be delayed.

 You are becoming.

-Give yourself permission to take the time you need.
+Give yourself permission to take the time your soul truly needs.

 Slow healing is still healing.